 Meanwhile, in the Queendom of Water, one of the princesses has been chosen to be the next one to reign.
 But she does not seem to be the most fitting to rule the Aquadom, will she even be able to control the sword of water?

 This series was planned to be a trilogy, but eventually was extended to a pentalogy.
 The author describes his series as “a story of normal brothers—who happen to be in extraordinary circumstances”.

 The story follows Prism’ Gavin Guile, the most powerful person in the world.
 The magic system is called Chromaturgy, in this, people with magic abilities (known as drafters) can transform light into a physical substance called Luxin.

 This is a finished series.
-The last book of Lightbringer, The Burning White, was published on October 22, 2019
+The last book of the Lightbringer series, The Burning White, was published on October 22, 2019.

 This series takes place Therin Throne Empire, it tells the story of a professional thief and master of deception known as Locke Lamora.
 Each of the volumes that in this series have their own plot; that is they have a beginning and an ending.
 However, there are tons of references to events and characters from the previous books.

 The Gentlemen Bastard is composed of seven books, only three of them are published.
 The third volume, The Republic of Thieves , was published in 2013; so if you are looking for finished series this one is not what you are looking for.